-All interference on a DVB-T / DVB-H transmission path can be expressed as bit error ratios (BER).
-In the case of a functional DVB-T / DVB-H transmitter, only the BER before Viterbi can differ from null.
-It will lie in the range of 10-9 or less.
+All interference of an ISDB-T transmission path can be expressed as bit error ratios (BER).
+In the case of a functional ISDB-T transmitter, only the BER before Viterbi can differ from null.
+It will lie in the range of 10^{-9} or less.
 With small BERs, it is necessary to select correspondingly long measurement times.
 For acceptance tests, this will be hours, while it will be minutes for monitoring tests.

-Connect the R&S[®]ETL (IN1) to the test port before or after the mask filter (M1 / M3)

-Define the TV/radio analyzer/receiver default configuration as described in Section 2.4

-MEAS→Overview→Adjust Attenuation

-Open the MEAS→Measure Log→Configure dialog; see Fig. 17:

-- Select Enable Measurement Log

-- Select the Time Span to define the measurement time

-- Select Trace 1→ BER before Viterbi

-- Select Trace 2→ BER before Reed-Solomon

-MEAS→Measure Log→Clear

-Allow the test - lasting from several minutes to several hours - to run completely

-Check the validity of the measurement: There must not be any serious signal faults indicating a loss of synchronization; see Fig. 18.

-If the measurement is valid: MEAS→Measure Log→Auto Range

-If the measurement is valid: Record the max value and then use PRINT to print the results, if desired; see Fig. 19.
+In the case of ISDB-T, the R&S[®]ETL can be used to measure the BER of the three different layers simultaneously (TV/radio analyzer/receivermode, MEAS \rightarrow Overview \rightarrow Overview Meas).
+For acceptance testing, the development of the BERs over time for layer A should be measured, along with any loss of synchronization.

+Procedure ▲ Check that the max. input power is not exceeded, see Section 2.4 Connect the $R\&S^{@}ETL$ (IN1) to the test port before or after the mask filter (M1 / M3) Define the TV/radio analyzer/receiver default settings as described in Section 2.5 Open MEAS→Digital TV Settings MPEG TS Output: Select the layer MEAS→Overview→Adjust Attenuation Open the MEAS→Measure Log→Configure dialog; see Fig. 16 Select Enable Measurement Log Select the Time Span to define the measurement time Select Trace 1: BER before Viterbi Select Trace 2: BER before Reed-Solomon MEAS→Measure Log→Clear Allow the test - lasting from several minutes to several hours - to run completely Check the validity of the measurement: The measurement is considered valid if no synchronization loss occurs; see Fig. 17 If the measurement is valid: MEAS→Measure Log→Auto Range If the measurement is valid: Record the max. values or use PRINT to print the results